Aerial warfare in the Russian invasion of Ukraine: Missile attacks and air war

 On 14 March, Russian forces conducted multiple cruise missile attacks on a military training facility in Yavoriv, Lviv Oblast, close to the Polish border.
 Local governor Maksym Kozytskyy reported that at least 35 people had been killed.
 On 18 March, Russia expanded the attack to Lviv, with Ukrainian military officials saying initial information suggested that the missiles which hit Lviv were likely air-launched cruise missiles originating from warplanes flying over the Black Sea.
 On 16 May, US defense officials say that in the previous 24 hours Russians fired long-range missiles targeting military training facility near Lviv.
+On 18 March a Russian missile attack targeted the Lviv State Aircraft Plant designed for MiG-29 repairs, which also contained foreign aircraft, left an unknown number of aircraft destroyed and damaged.

 By June 2022, Russia had not achieved air superiority, having lost around 165 of its combat aircraft over Ukraine which amounted to approximately 10% of its frontline combat strength.
 Western commentators noted the qualitative and quantitative advantages the Russian Air Force had over its Ukrainian counterpart, but attributed the poor performance of Russian aviation to the extensive ground-based anti-aircraft capabilities of the Ukrainians.

 An attack on Dnipro proper was carried out by Russian armed forces on 15 July 2022.
 As a result, 4 people died and 16 were injured.
 The main target was the largest space plant of Ukraine located within the city.
 The city was struck by Kh-101 missiles launched from Tu-95 aircraft in the northern part of the Caspian Sea.
 According to preliminary data, eight missiles were launched, of which four were shot down by the Ukrainian Air Defence Forces.
 Each missile costs 13 million dollars (8 missiles cost Russia more than 100 million dollars).

 Part of the rockets hit the "Pivdenmash" enterprise.
 As a result of the impact, the city's water supply was damaged, and part of the city's residents were left without water supply.
 More than ten cars were damaged, doors and windows were destroyed in residential buildings.
 Four people were killed.
 One of the victims was a city bus driver.
 On the first day, 15 wounded were reported, and the next day their number increased to 16.